 “We speak to these people all the time.”
 Well, there you go … the end of the EU.

 SECONDHAND RUMOR, FRONT-PAGE HEADLINE

-So Darren heard second-hand that someone called into a right-wing show and said the Italians are fed up.
-That turned into a post on the Express website titled “Italy ‘PRIMED and ready’ to follow Brexit Britain and QUIT EU – Brussels ‘terrified”
+So Darren heard second-hand that someone called into a right-wing radio show and said the Italians are fed up.
+That turned into a post on the Express website titled “Italy ‘PRIMED and ready’ to follow Brexit Britain and QUIT EU – Brussels ‘terrified.”

 Who wouldn’t be terrified with that kind of EXPLOSIVE reporting?
 (And what’s the deal with all the caps in the headlines, by the way?
 Is that to prime readers to light the torches and fetch the pitchforks?)

 A few readers weren’t having any of it.
 But the majority of the comments left on the post celebrated Italy’s incredible bravery.
 Despite the fact Italy’s leaders (on the left and right) having said (over and over) the coalition government has no plans to leave the EU … which is one of those inconvenient truths the British tabloids conveniently ignore.